 Schedule Build Calendars

-For deadline dates and other information about Course Term File (CTF), please refer to the Schedule Build Calendar page.
-Please note the new deadlines added for course section notes effective with Spring 2020 Schedule!
+For deadline dates and other information regarding the Schedule Build Timelines for Fall, Spring, and Summer, please refer to the Schedule Build Calendar page.
+Please note the use of the Course Build Approval System for building your schedules.

 Course Section Notes

 For important information on what course section notes will get automatically added and what course section notes departments must add on their own, please refer to Best Practices for Course Section Notes.

 Course Standard Meeting Pattern Grids